muhannad0/krunch-ly/README.md

 - Show all generated links

 ## Running with Docker
+Build and run the container.
 ```
 docker build -t krunchly:latest .
 docker run -d -p 8000:5000 --rm krunchly:latest
 ```

+Setup nginx as mentioned below.
 ## Installation on a Linux Machine
 These installation steps were done on Ubuntu 18.04 LTS.
 YMMV on other OS, but the general idea is the same.
 Basically you need a Python 3 environment, a webserver (I'm using gunicorn and nginx here) and a MySQL database.